How to Fill the Power Steering Fluid

 8. Drive the car for about 10 minutes to allow it to warm up and distribute the fluid evenly throughout its system

-See also How Much is it to Replace a Power Steering Pump
+See also How Much Is A Power Steering Hose Replacement

 When to Change the Power Steering Fluid